-Students will learn skills for basic travel needs.
+Students will learn skills and basic travel needs.
 For example, greetings & simple phrasing, foods/menu ordering, schedule reading (numbers)/trip itinerary, and cultural practices.
-Students will spend one quarter studying Spanish and a second quarter studying French.
+Students will spend one quarter with the study of Spanish and a second quarter with the study of French.

-French 1a - semester long
+French 1a - (French Beginning Less than 1 Year) - semester long

-French Beginning Less Than 1 Year 11002Y06
+French Beginning Less Than 1 Year 11002Y07